Depreciation and depletion

 Certain start-up expenses, such as costs of company incorporation or costs to raise equity, may qualify for a five-year straight-line write-off to the extent that it is capital expenditure in relation to a current or prospective business that is, or is proposed to be, carried on for a taxable purpose.
-An immediate deduction is available for a range of professional expenses (e.g. legal and accounting advice) and taxes or charges to an Australian government agency associated with starting a new business.
+An immediate deduction is available to a small business entity for a range of professional expenses (e.g. legal and accounting advice) and taxes or charges to an Australian government agency associated with starting a new business.

 Special rules classify financial arrangements as either debt or equity interests.
 These rules focus on economic substance rather than legal form and take into account related schemes, and extend beyond shares.
 In this situation, interest expense on non-share equity would be treated as a dividend, which is potentially frankable, and would be non-deductible for the paying company/group.